Cocaine Addiction Treatment

 Causes of Cocaine Addiction

 Repeated exposure to cocaine results in neuroadaptation.
 This includes sensitization, increased drug response, and tolerance or decreased drug response.
 In other words, your body will crave more of the drug to get the same effect.
 Anyone who uses cocaine is at risk of becoming addicted first if they have a family history of cocaine or another drug dependence.
 Suppose you have depression.
 It’ll also increase your risk of cocaine addiction.

 Cocaine addiction is also associated with medical conditions that include:

 – Respiratory diseases

 – Gangrene of the bowels

 – Weakened immune system

 – Moreover, studies have shown that cocaine use speeds up HIV infection.

 Effects of Cocaine Withdrawal

 Addicted users who stop using cocaine will undergo an initial crash, known as withdrawal.
-In particular, withdrawal can be intense and difficult due to cravings and uncomfortable side effects.
+In particular, withdrawal can be intense and challenging due to cravings and uncomfortable side effects.
 Firstly, withdrawal from cocaine can cause intense discomfort.
 Consequently, this can cause a strong desire to use the drug again.
 And even when withdrawal symptoms have subsided, sudden cravings are still common.
-Furthermore, effects of cocaine withdrawal include:
+Furthermore, the effects of cocaine withdrawal include: